Derpumu/Pacifist/README.md

 ## How to get in touch
 - Start a thread in the [mod portal discussions section](https://mods.factorio.com/mod/Pacifist/discussion).
 - Create an [issue at GitHub](https://github.com/Derpumu/Pacifist/issues).
 - Look me up in the Factorio Discord and send me a DM.
-(No friend requests out of the blue, please, I ignore those as there are too many scammers)
+(No friend requests out of the blue, please.
+I ignore those as there are too many scammers)

 # Compatibility List
 The below list in non-exhaustive.
 Mods that don't add or change anything of interest for Pacifist are not listed and _should_ just work.
-That includes purely military mods.

 Please let me know of any other mods that you'd like to see in the list.
+Legend:
 ❌ = incompatible.
 ❓ = test needed.
 ✅ = superficially tested.
 No crashes on load, no important items missing as far as a quick peek after game start can reveal.
 Sufficient for most smaller mods.